GGdulmina/retro-wa-bot/README.md

 > [!WARNING]
 > **⚠️ IMPORTANT NOTICE: EXPERIMENTAL DEPLOYMENT & TESTING**
 >
-> * **Mobile Web Version Deployment:** This bot attempts to read all incoming data simultaneously.
-For optimal performance and to avoid rate limits, it is highly recommended to deploy using the mobile web version environment.
+> * **Mobile VS Web Version Deployment:** This bot attempts to read all incoming data simultaneously on Whatsapp web - https://web.whatsapp.com/ .
+For optimal performance and testing, it is highly recommended to deploy using the mobile environment.
 > * **Current Status:** The repository is currently in **Testing Mode**.
 Features may be unstable, and unexpected behavior may occur.
 Use with caution in production environments.

 ## Features